Deals With Loneliness on the Road

 I've been travelling

-solo for twenty-three years and I absolutely love it.
+solo for a very long time and I absolutely love it.
 It wasn't

 always like this.
 I remember my first solo journey to Europe.